 It Boosts Intelligence

 Those who engage in this activity, especially during their early life, tend to grow up more intelligent.
 In a study in 2014, researchers measured the difference between the cognitive development of around 1,900 sets of twins.
 The experiment revealed that in twins living in a similar environment, the early reading skills tend to be the deciding factor on who would do better on verbal and non-verbal tests.
+“Reading gives your brain a different kind of workout than watching TV or listening to the radio,” according to Ken Pugh, PhD.

 Reading also stimulates the brain.
 If you keep it active and engaged, the lesser chances of losing its power.
 Just like the other muscles inside the body, you have to exercise it regularly to keep it healthy and active.
 Aside from reading, you can also boost your cognitive stimulation through activities such as chess and puzzles.
+Keith Oatley, an emeritus professor of cognitive psychology at the University of Toronto, proposed that “reading produces a kind of reality simulation that “runs on minds of readers just as computer simulations run on computers.”

 It Lowers Stress Levels